Lilit Anna Klein

 Research

-Great power competition, international order, fear and threat in the international realm, gray zone strategies, reputation, intelligence studies, and psychological approaches to international relations
+Great power competition, international order, fear and threat in the international realm, gray zone strategies, transatlantic cooperation, and psychological approaches to international relations

 Conference Activity